I believe that field recording becomes stronger as ideas are expressed, practiced, and shared.

 - Everything Sounds (Twitter, RSS, Soundcloud) – This site hosts regular posts about all things audio, including both sound effects and music.
 A wide range of topics.

-- Field Recording (Twitter, RSS, SoundCloud) – German-language news website focused on field recording.
+- Field Recording (Twitter, RSS,) – German-language news website focused on field recording.

 - LA Sound Group (Twitter) – the group meets in Santa Monica, California to listen to pros talk about sound mixing, field recording, production sound, and audio editing.
 Watch videos of past talks.

-- Sonic Terrain (Twitter, RSS) – The sister site to Designing Sound, with a particular focus on field recording.
+- Sonic Field (Twitter, RSS) – The sister site to Designing Sound, with a particular focus on field recording.
+Formerly known as Sonic Terrain.

 - Soundesign (Twitter, RSS) – Hefty sound design website with regular articles and frequent, fresh, tweets.